elleuchkh/ada_jekyll_page/index.md

 ### <span style="color:red"> Financial Secrecy Index (FSI) and involved jurisdictions </span>

 Our analysis has not stopped in just analyzing the involved countries and the connection between them.
 We instead wanted to find any correlation between the implication of each country in the panama papers with official indexes published by world wide organizations.
-We studied the correlation between Financial Secrecy Index (FSI) and countries innvolved in Panama papers.
+We studied the correlation between Financial Secrecy Index (FSI) and countries involved in Panama papers.

 {% include fsi.html %}
 The Financial Secrecy Index (FSI) ranks jurisdictions according to their secrecy and the scale of their offshore financial activities.
 It is a tool for understanding global financial secrecy, tax havens or secrecy jurisdictions, and illicit financial flows or capital flight.